How to Budget When You Rely on Cash Tips: This Bartender’s Smart System

 Change adds up fast.
 For years, when I was living more hand-to-mouth, this stash was my rainy day fund, and it saved me several times.

 Now I use it to fund travel.
-My most recent jar netted me $600 to use for a trip to Costa Rica.
+One jar netted me $600 to use for a trip to Costa Rica.

 If You Can Afford It, Put Away All Your Singles